romeerez/orchid-orm/packages/docs/src/guide/migration-commands.md

 This will create a single migration file with all the tables and columns.

+If `appCodeUpdater` is configured in `rake-db` config file, it will also generate project files.

 Currently, it supports generating code to create:

 - schemas
 - tables
+- enums
 - columns with all possible column options
 - primary keys
 - foreign keys